iAbhishek91/aws-as-code/README.md

 Can be found in name >> my accounts its a 12 digit number unique number per account.

+## Canonical user id

+Canonical user id is used by few services to identify the user, for example S3.

 ## AWS service endpoints

 To connect programmatically to an AWS service, you use an endpoint.
 An **endpoint is the URL of the entry point for an AWS web service**.
 The AWS SDKs and the AWS Command Line Interface (AWS CLI).